Contents & aim

 Researchers typically seek to answer causal questions using observational studies due to randomized controlled trials are either unethical or impractical in many situations.

 Directed acyclic graphs (DAGs) are increasingly used in modern epidemiology to visually present causal knowledge and assumptions between variables.
-Once one can manage the rules for translating the causal knowledge and assumptions into a DAG and reading off the expected statistical associations from the causal knowledge and assumptions represented in a DAG, it can facilitate a number of tasks, such as choosing regression covariates, understanding selection bias, and information bias.
-Using DAGs makes it easier to recognize and avoid mistakes in a number of analytic decisions.
+Once one can manage the rules for translating the causal knowledge and assumptions into a DAG and reading off the expected statistical associations from the causal knowledge and assumptions represented in a DAG, it can facilitate several tasks, such as choosing regression covariates, understanding selection bias, and information bias.
+Using DAGs makes it easier to recognize and avoid mistakes in several analytic decisions.

 The course aims to provide participants with an introduction to the use of directed acyclic graphs (DAGs) as a tool to control confounding.
-The course is also the pre-course for future course – an short introduction to g-method
+The course is also highly recommended as a pre-course for future course – How to estimate causal effects in observational studies?
+An introduction to causal concept, language, notations, and g-methods

 Teaching arrangement